-In general, I am willing to travel up to a 4 hour drive in any direction from Holly Springs, Georgia 30115.
+In general, I am willing to travel up to a 4 hour drive in any direction from north Cumming, Georgia 30028.
 I am willing to travel longer distances, but consideration and additional fees will apply for extra travel and overnight accommodations needed.
 Overnight accommodations may also need considered for late evening or early morning events at a distance that would make it unreasonable for my travel before or after as needed.

 Do you attend wedding rehearsals?

 I rarely attend wedding rehearsals as it is very seldom necessary.
 If you would like me to attend your wedding rehearsal or we deem it necessary, there will be additional fees for travel, time, and possibly the need to transport the harp an additional time.

 Which of your harps do you take to events?